eclipse-archived/ceylon-lang.org/documentation/1.3/tour/language-module.md

 ## Set operators

-The operators `|` and `&` represent set union and intersection when they appear in a value expression.
-But, as we've already seen, when they appear in a type expression they represent _type_ union and intersection!
-Indeed, there is a relationship between the two kinds of union/intersection:
+The operators `|` and `&` represent set union and intersection when they occur in a value expression.
+But, as we've already seen, when they occur in a type expression they represent _type_ union and intersection!
+Indeed, there's a relationship between the two kinds of union/intersection:

 <!-- try: -->
     Set<Integer> integers = ... ;